reagan-ragsdale/AlertMachine/README.md

 # AlertMachine
-Added different alert types and notifications
+Added different alert types and notifications for the workday, evening, and night